TaxFairness/ScrapingVGSI/README.md

 Back in 2017, I wrote a bunch of scripts to pull data out of the Vision property record (VGSI) for Lyme, NH

-In April 2021, David Robbins sent me a CSV file (txcardlookup-6Apr2021) that listed all properties by their VGSI "PID" along with Map/Lot
-(See note below about enumerating the PIDs.)
+In April 2021, the Town of Lyme sent me a CSV file (txcardlookup-6Apr2021) that listed all properties by their VGSI "PID" along with Map/Lot (See note below about enumerating the PIDs.)

 The `scrapevgsi.py` script retrieves PIDs ("VisionID"s) from a file, and outputs a tab-separated file that shows selected fields from the resulting page.